NatesHonor/ElementalFactions/README.md

 - `/spawnershop`: Opens the spawner shop GUI where players can purchase spawners.
 - `/elixir`: Opens the elixir selection GUI where players can obtain custom elixirs.
 - `/horse`: Spawns a horse with upgraded speed.
+- `/trenchpickaxe [playerName]`: Gives the player a Trench Pickaxe with a default size of 3x3.

+## Permissions

+- `trenchpickaxe.give`: Allows the player to use the `/trenchpickaxe` command to obtain a Trench Pickaxe.
+- `trenchpickaxe.give.others`: Allows the player to use the `/trenchpickaxe` command and give the Trench Pickaxe to another player.

 ## How to Use